frida/frida-website/_i18n/en/_docs/javascript-api.md

     each element is either a string specifying the register, or a Number or **[NativePointer](#nativepointer)** specifying the immediate value.

+-   `putBranchAddress(address)`: put code needed for branching/jumping to the
+    given address

+-   `canBranchDirectlyBetween(from, to)`: determine whether a direct branch is possible between the two given memory locations

 -   `putBImm(target)`: put a B instruction

 -   `putBLabel(labelId)`: put a B instruction